pandas-dev/pandas/doc/source/development/contributing_environment.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you aren't using conda for your development environment, follow these instructions.
-You'll need to have at least Python 3.7.0 installed on your system.
+You'll need to have at least the :ref:`minimum Python version <install.version>` that pandas supports.
 If your Python version
 is 3.8.0 (or later), you might need to update your ``setuptools`` to version 42.0.0 (or later)
 in your development environment before installing the build dependencies::